omega-800/summaries-se-ost/CN1/doc.typ

   [Hop Limit],[Maximum number of hops a packet can take before being discarded.], )

+==== IPv6 Extension Headers currently defined

+#tbl(
+[Routing],[Extended routing, like IPv4 loose source route.\
+The Routing header is used by an IPv6 source to list one or more intermediate nodes to be "visited" on the way to a packet’s destination.
+There are different types of routing headers defined for different uses.
+],
+[Fragmentation],[Fragmentation and reassembly.\
+The Fragment header is used by an IPv6 source to send a packet larger than would fit in the path MTU to its destination.
+],
+[Authentication],[Integrity and authentication, security.\
+The Authentication Header (AH) is used by IPsec to provide security services like integrity and data origin authentication to IPv6 traffic.
+],
+[Encapsulating Security Payload],[Confidentiality.\
+Encapsulating Security Payload (ESP) Extension Header [RFC2406(opens in a new tab)] is used by IPsec to provide security services like confidentiality and/or integrity to IPv6 packets.
+The ESP Extension Header can be followed by an additional Destination Options Extension Header and the upper layer datagram.
+],
+[Hop-by-Hop Option],[Special options that require hop-by-hop processing.\
+The Hop-by-Hop Options header is used to carry optional information that may be examined and processed by every node along a packet's delivery path.
+The information is included in the form of one or more options using a TLV (Type-Length-Value) format.
+],
+[Destination Options],[Optional information to be examined by the destination node.\
+The Destination Options header is used to carry optional information that is meant to be examined only by a packet's destination node(s).
+The information is included in the form of one or more options using a TLV (Type-Length-Value) format.
+],
+)

+=== Neighbor Discovery protocol (ND)

+==== Host - Router Discovery Functions

+#tbl(
+[Router discovery],[Hosts can locate routers residing on attached links.], [Prefix discovery],[Hosts can discover address prefixes that are on-link for attached links.], [Parameter discovery],[Hosts can find parameters (e.g., MTU).], [Address autoconfiguration],[Stateless configuration of addresses of network interfaces.], [Redirect],[Provide a better next-hop route for certain destinations.], )

+==== Host - Host Communication Functions

+#tbl(
+[Address resolution],[Mapping between IP addresses and link-layer addresses.
+This is equivalent to ARP for IPv4.
+This function allows to resolve the link-layer address of another node in the link when only the IPv6 address of that node is known.], [Next-hop determination],[Hosts can find next-hop routers for a destination.], [Neighbor unreachability detection (NUD)],[Determine that a neighbor is no longer reachable on the link.], [Duplicate address detection (DAD)],[Nodes can check whether an address is already in use.], )

+==== Packet types

+#table(columns:(auto,auto,auto)
+table.header([Name],[Type],[Description]),
+[Router Solicitation *(RS)*],[133],[To locate routers on an attached link.], [Router Advertisement *(RA)*],[134],[Used by routers to advertise their presence periodically or in response to a RS message.], [Neighbor Solicitation *(NS)*],[135],[To find the MAC-address of the neighbor or to check if the neighbor is still reachable.], [Neighbor Advertisement *(NA)*],[136],[To respond to a Neighbor Solicitation message.], [Redirect],[137],[To point the host to a better first hop router for a destination.], )

 === Stateless Address Autoconfiguration (SLAAC)

 A method for automatically configuring IPv6 addresses without a DHCP server, relying on local network information. \